-As the University of Pennsylvania Law Review Fellow, Allison Perlin advocates for human rights on behalf of clients.
+As Associate Attorney and University of Pennsylvania Law Review Fellow, Allison Perlin advocates for human rights on behalf of clients.
 She conducts legal research, analyzes current law, and strategizes on what the law can and should be from a human rights perspective for both impact litigation and direct representation cases.

 Allison is dedicated to using her law degree and field experience to continue addressing injustices in the United States and globally.
 She has worked in direct advocacy on behalf of clients in asylum and other immigration proceedings, transnational impact litigation, and academic research on U.S. immigration.